 | Discovery | 8% | 3% |

 Display received 45% of the budget but generated only 18% of conversions.
 Search received just 28% of the budget but drove 67% of conversions.
-The obvious action — shift budget from Display to Search — was impossible within PMax.
+The obvious fix — shift budget from Display to Search — was impossible within PMax.

 The Former Google Engineer's Admission